 This is one of the most common questions we get asked.
 They’re actually quite different, so one destination is better than the other.
 The Maldives has no mountains or rivers and the vast majority of couples will stay on the same tiny island, compared to French Polynesia, which has a mountainous volcanic peaks.
 Although it is possible, in the Maldives, to go on an island hop, it is actually extremely rare.
 An island hop is quite common in French Polynesia.
 The Maldives is more of an all-inclusive destination, whereas French Polynesia hotels are usually booked on a bed & breakfast rate.

-Geographically speaking, French Polynesia and Maldives are, of course, so far away from each other, so how much time and money will help you narrow things down.
+Geographically speaking, French Polynesia and Maldives are, of course, so far away from each other, so how much time and budget will help you narrow things down.
 If you’re in Europe, you may get more bang for your buck in the Maldives and they are much nearer.
-Plus, you can add on many exciting destinations that are close by, like Sri Lanka, India, Thailand and the UAE.
+Plus, you can add on many exciting destinations that are close by, like Sri Lanka, India, Thailand and Dubai / United Arab Emirates.

 What is the cheapest time to visit French Polynesia?

-The cheapest time to travel to French Polynesia is during the wet season from December to March (although the Christmas holiday season prices will jump.
+The cheapest time to travel to French Polynesia is during the wet season from December to March (although during the Christmas holiday / vacation season prices will jump).
 If you travel during the wet season, there is a possibility you’ll have long sunny days, but there is a higher risk of adverse weather.

 Should we use a travel agent to book French Polynesia?